 Have you lost one or more teeth to a sports injury?
 Unfortunately, that’s a fairly common problem in athletes, especially those who participate in contact sports.
 Replacing missing teeth after a sports injury is something you’ll want to have done as soon as possible, since leaving a gap in your mouth can lead to dental problems, such as adjacent teeth shifting to fill the gap.
 Missing teeth can also make eating and speech difficult, and having a gap in your smile can be rather embarrassing.
 Among the replacement options you’ll likely be offered are dental implants, dental bridges and partial dentures.

-Most Washington DC dental professionals consider dental implants the best available option for replacing missing teeth after a sports injury.
+Most dental professionals consider dental implants the best available option for replacing missing teeth after a sports injury.
 The exception to that is children or teens, who generally aren’t fitted with implants until jaw growth is complete.

 Implant-based dental restorations mimic the structure, function and appearance of natural teeth more closely than any other option, consisting of an artificial tooth root – the implant – topped with an abutment that holds a natural-looking crown.
 Since they, unlike other options, replace tooth roots, dental implants offer protection against the bone loss in the jaw – an inevitable side effect of lost tooth roots.
 Dental implants create restorations that are self-supporting – like a natural tooth – and they have an average lifespan of 25 years.